Brady, Patriots defense shine in 30-14 win over Jets

 Jets: Bye week.
 At Philadelphia on Oct.
 6.

-Patriots: At Buffalo next season.
+Patriots: At Buffalo next week.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL